240 FOREIGN TRANSFER ALLOWANCE (Last updated 5/22/2011)

 If family consists of employee, spouse or domestic partner, one child 15 and one child 10, maximum up to the lodging limit would be $459 per day.
 Flat rate for family per day would be $153.
 Tax on lodging is reimbursed separately.

 b.
 Total Actual Subsistence Method.
 Agencies may also allow only reimbursement for documented costs based on the maximum per diem (no breakdown between commercial lodging and meal and incidental expense portions for this type of calculation) according to the formula below.
 Receipts are required for commercial lodging and a certified statement (without receipts) is required for daily meals, laundry and dry cleaning.
 Lodging tax may be reimbursed separately.
-No reimbursement is allowed for non-commercial lodging other than for daily meals, and dry cleaning.
+No reimbursement is allowed for non-commercial lodging other than for daily meals, laundry and dry cleaning.
 (See Section 960 FTA Worksheet)

 For the initial occupant, whether employee or family member age 12 or over, a daily amount not in excess of the published maximum per diem rate for the locality from which transferred.